Climate Farm School

 Frequently asked questions

 This program is designed for current and aspiring food system professionals of various backgrounds, from farmers to chefs to entrepreneurs, policymakers, marketers, nutritionists, educators and artists.
-It is for those seeking to contribute to climate solutions via food and agriculture systems.
+It is for those seeking to contribute to climate solutions via food and agriculture systems and seeking to build a community while doing so.
 The hands-in-the-soil work component makes it also valuable for those seeking to develop personal sustainable livelihood skills like home-scale food production and composting.
 See the course description and syllabus for more details.

-- If you cancel 2 months ahead of the course start date, you will receive a 100% refund.
+• If you cancel 2 months ahead of the online course start date, you will receive a 100% refund.

-- If you cancel less than 2 months ahead of the course start date, you will receive a 90% refund
+• If you cancel less than 2 months ahead of the online course start date, you will receive a 90% refund

-- If you cancel in less than a month but more than two weeks ahead of the course start date, you get a 75% refund.
+• If you cancel in less than a month but more than two weeks ahead of the online course start date, you get a 50% refund.

-- Unfortunately, if you cancel within two weeks of the course start date, we will not be able to offer you a refund.
+• Unfortunately, if you cancel within two weeks of the online course start date, we will not be able to offer you a refund.

-As long as you’re able to take at least 1 week off from your job for a farm stay, you will be able to participate in the full program.
-There is WiFi available at the farm and the in-person schedule is designed to be flexible so that if you do have to check in on work or take an important meeting, you can do so while living, learning, and working on the farm.
-If you can’t take time off, there is an all-online version of the course content coming soon in Spring 2022.
+As long as you’re able to take at least 1 week off from your job for the farm stay, you will be able to participate in the full program.
+There is limited WiFi available at the farms and the in-person schedule is designed to be flexible so that if you do have to check in on work or take an important meeting, you can do so while living, learning, and working on the farm.
+If you can’t take time off, there is an all-online version of the course content coming soon.
+Get in touch with our Terra.do team if you are interested in this option.

-The host farm sites have comfortable, rustic farm house bedrooms with shared bathrooms.
-There will be clean sheets and towels available, and basic bathroom products (shampoo, conditioner, soap).
-There are indoor and outdoor showers, and indoor bathrooms as well as composting toilets.
-Camping on the farm is available for a lower per-night rate at most host farms, and tents and sleeping bags are provided.
-Specific lodging details for each farm host site are available upon request and often available on the farm’s personal website.
+The host farm sites have comfortable, rustic farmhouse bedrooms with shared bathrooms.
+There will be clean sheets and towels available, and basic bathroom products but please bring any personal items you need to be comfortable.
+There are indoor and outdoor showers, and indoor bathrooms as well as composting toilets on many farms.
+Camping on the farm is available for a lower per-night rate at most host farms, and tents and sleeping bags can be provided upon request.

-Pricing options are as follows: $1900 for 4-week course with 8-day farmstay camping option (where available), $2200 for bedroom accommodation option, and $2400 for premium accommodation (where available).
+Pricing options are as follows: $2400 for 4-week course with 7-day farm camping option (where available), $3000 for basic bedroom accommodation option, and $3500 for premium accommodation (where available).
 This is noted on the application form for relevant farms.
+All pricing for courses follows a sliding scale model, and we encourage applicants to self-select the highest pricing option they are comfortable with, as this helps serve our program mission of fairly compensating all farmers for their time as farmer-educators and program partners.

 We want this program to work for learners of all stripes, regardless of individual or organizational ability to pay.
 Please apply—we will make every effort to accommodate the circumstances of qualified students with scholarship funds, within the limitations of ensuring that hard costs of running the program and making payment to farmers are met.

-Several organizations have learning or professional development budgets for their employees.
-We encourage you to enquire about and utilize this budget to attend the course.
-Terra.do will help you get reimbursed for the course by providing an invoice, a certificate, and any other documentation you need.
+Many organizations have learning or professional development budgets for their employees.
+We encourage you to enquire about and utilize this budget to attend the course, as several program alumni have done in the past.
+Terra.do can help you get reimbursed for the course by providing an invoice, a certificate, and any other documentation you need.
 If you have approval from your company, we can also arrange for your company to pay directly.

 You will receive a suggested packing list upon payment/confirmation of your spot in the course.
 Comfortable clothes for working outdoors, suitable footwear, and sun protection are key items to bring.